RSI Rete Tre

 On 1 January 2008, a party was held in the city centre of Lugano, beginning at 0:03, to celebrate the twentieth anniversary of the station, with a special song "We Are Rete Tre" (cover of the more famous "We Are the World").

 In 2008, in Lugano, a large demonstration was organised for the twentieth anniversary of the station.

 During Radioday 2010, RSI Rete Tre was awarded the title of "Swiss Radio of the Year", an award it previously won in 2008.

+As of 1 January 2025, FM transmissions are permanently discontinued.
+Previously, RSI Rete Tre's FM network mainly covered the Italian-speaking cantons of Ticino and Graubünden.